Breakfast is a super important meal of the day for everyone. It is especially important for someone in recovery from an eating disorder.

-It’s a good idea to try and build this up overtime so that eventually you are having a full breakfast in the morning.
+It’s a good idea to try and build this up over time so that eventually you are having a full breakfast in the morning.

 2. Have a liquid breakfast

 When you’re not feeling hungry, the thoughts of food or big meals may throw you off.
-Having a liquid breakfast can help with this and may make the thoughts of having breakfast a bit easier.
+Having a liquid breakfast can help with this and may make the thought of having breakfast a bit easier.